 Thermal wear (top & bottom)

-Base layers are super important in Iceland in winters.
+Thermal base layers are super important in Iceland in winters.
 And because October is a transition month, you must carry a pair or two of thermal wear (top and bottom).

-I wore my thermals as leggings, and as a base layer underneath my jeans.
+I wore my thermals as leggings and as a base layer underneath my jeans.
 They kept me super warm and ready to play and enjoy the outdoors.

 Although we wore our jeans (and warm thermals/leggings) to Iceland in October, we recommend opting for waterproof pants.